Mycoearthdome/Sentinel/README.md

 ## Uninstallation

 Run the `uninstall.sh` script to remove the services and installed files.
-The script now detects the location of the installed systemd unit files so it works regardless of whether your distribution stores them in `/etc`, `/lib` or `/usr/lib`.
+The script detects the location of the installed systemd unit files so it works regardless of whether your distribution stores them in `/etc`, `/lib` or `/usr/lib`.
+It also kills any running `sentinelroot` Python processes and purges the package from all Python `site-packages` directories to ensure the modules are fully unloaded.

 ```bash
 sudo ./uninstall.sh